Residency Programs

 Teaching Responsibilities and Lecturing Opportunities

-Residents will periodically present educational presentations to eye clinic staff members and will present a formal lecture at the Annual IHS Meeting.
+Residents will periodically present educational presentations to eye clinic staff members, will give 3 case presentation lectures during IHS Virtual Grand Rounds, and will present a formal lecture at the Annual IHS Meeting.
 Opportunities to present presentations to other hospital staff members may also be available.
-Didactic training is emphasized through case reviews, journal clubs, discussions, and lectures
+Didactic training is emphasized through case reviews, journal clubs, chart audits, and lectures.

 Scholarly Activities